-If a Client accepts a Web Theoria quote by sending an acceptance email message to Web Theoria (@webtheoria.com), then the Client will be deemed to have satisfied themselves as to the terms provided within the provided Proposal / Agreement document and have accepted these terms and conditions in full.
-The Client is obligated to study those terms and conditions carefully.
+If a Client accepts any type of work proposal / agreement with Web Theoria by sending an acceptance email message to Web Theoria (@webtheoria.com) or by proceeding with payment in whole or partially for any type of services provided by Web Theoria, then the Client will be deemed to have satisfied themselves as to the terms provided herein and have accepted these terms and conditions in full.
+The Client is obligated to study these terms and conditions carefully.
 Any purchase or use of Web Theoria’s services implies that the Client has read, understood and accepted Web Theoria’s terms and conditions.

 3. Payment Schedule